ianlucas1/ethereum_project/README.md

     ```

 2.  **Ensure Correct Python Version:**
-    *   The project is configured to use **Python 3.11** for local development, as specified in the `.python-version` file (used by tools like `pyenv`).
+    *   The project is configured to use **Python 3.11** for local development, as specified in the `.python-version` file.
     *   The `Dockerfile` uses **Python 3.12-slim** for containerized execution.
+CI tests cover Python 3.10-3.12.
     *   Ensure you have Python 3.11 accessible for local work.
-Check with `python --version` (if `pyenv` is active) or `python3.11 --version`.

 3.  **Create and Activate Virtual Environment (using Python 3.11):**
     ```bash
-    # Using Python 3.11
     python3.11 -m venv .venv

-    # Activate on macOS/Linux:
-    source .venv/bin/activate
+    source .venv/bin/activate # On macOS/Linux
-    # Activate on Windows (Git Bash):
+    # .\.venv\Scripts\activate # On Windows PowerShell
-    # source .venv/Scripts/activate
     ```
     Ensure `.venv/` is in your `.gitignore`.

 4.  **Install Dependencies:**
-    Install the exact dependencies from the lock file for a reproducible environment:
+    Install the exact dependencies from the lock file:
     ```bash
     pip install --upgrade pip
     pip install -r requirements-lock.txt